 The basic structure of an introduction text

-So what exactly should you include, and what's ok to leave out when introducing yourself via text?
-Here's how to structure your message...
+So what exactly should you include, and what's okay to leave out when you introduce yourself in chat?
+Here's how to structure your introduction message.

-Start with a greeting – just like you would when you introduce yourself in person, say 'Hello'.
-Or, more specifically, say 'Hi' to reduce character count!
+• Start with a greeting – just like you would when you introduce yourself in person, say 'Hello'.
+Or just say 'Hi' to reduce the character count!

-Explain who you are – include your name and business.
-You can do this via a signature at the end of your text or weave it into the content at the beginning.
+• Explain who you are – include your name and business.
+You can do this via a signature at the end or weave it into the content at the beginning of your introductory text messages.

 Hi Sue, nice to meet you at the networking group yesterday.
 Can we discuss swapping referrals?
 Here’s my calendar: [URL] Tim Watson, Greenfields Accountants.